Set up the warning triangle and activate the hazard warning lights if a tyre is being changed in a trafficked location.

 Never position anything between the ground and the jack, nor between the jack and the car's jacking point.

 The ground must be firm, smooth and level.

 When raising the car, it is important that the jack* or lifting arms are fitted in the intended points on the car's underbody.
 The triangle markings in the plastic cover indicate the locations of the jacking/lifting points.
 There are two jacking points on each side of the car.
 There is a recess for the jack at each point.

-Raise the car high enough to allow the wheel to be removed to move freely.
+Lift the car so that the wheel is free.
 Remove the wheel bolts and lift off the wheel.